Canon 1300D vs Panasonic TZ100

 It is notable that the 1300D has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1300D and the TZ100 have been discontinued, but can regularly be found used on eBay.
 The TZ100 was replaced by the Panasonic TZ200, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 1300D vs Panasonic TZ100